How to become a CPM volunteer

 CPM courses will run on an as-needs basis only.
-Once an application has been approved by the SSAA Victoria CPM Manager, candidates will be sent a pre-course assignment to complete and be informed of which course they have been enrolled.
-Relevant support documentation will also be sent to assist the applicant in completing the assignment.
-All applicants will need to bring the completed assignment to the course for assessment.
+Once an application has been approved by the SSAA Victoria CPM Manager, candidates will be assigned to a course and sent a participant manual.
+All applicants will need to bring the participant manual to the course.
 Applicants will also need to bring an appropriate firearm to complete the marksmanship component of the accreditation.

 The course runs over one full day (eight hours) with both theoretical and practical components.
 Throughout the day, each candidate will be assessed and, based on meeting key competences, they will be accredited as a CPM volunteer.

 Each CPM volunteer will receive a Procedure Manual and accreditation card after completing the course as proof of their accreditation.
 The Procedure Manual outlines the expectations of volunteers while engaged in a Parks Victoria-approved program.
 This accreditation card is to be carried when in the field volunteering as a CPM operator on a SSAA Victoria/Parks Victoria-approved pest control program.